-If you are self-employed or earn income from other sources, you need to make your own student loan repayments.
-The size of your repayments depends on your total and adjusted net income.
+If you earn any income other than salary and wages, you may need to make your own student loan repayments.
+The amount of your repayments depends on your salary and wage income plus any adjusted net income.

 Adjusted net income

 Adjusted net income is any income you earn that is not salary or wages, minus any expenses.
 Losses are not included in your adjusted net income.

 - trust income

 - directors' salary